My French Driving Tip 5

 When driving in France and encountering a Stop sign, your car must come to a full stop.

 A rolling stop even at 2km/hour is technically not considered a stop and even on the most deserted little road of la campagne (“country side”), it could get you in trouble!
+French policemen are particularly tough on that one.

-My French Driving Tip 4
+Driving in France – Tip 4

 No turn on right at a red light

-That’s one of these US driving rules that I always wondered about but learned to live with (especially in MA).
+Being able to make a right turn on a red light is of these US driving rules that I always wondered about but learned to live with (especially in MA).

 Would you like to learn these kind of cultural tips within the context of a fun French bilingual story?
 Check out my audiobooks to learn French!